Environmental health policy

-Environmental Factors
+Environmental factors

-One environmental factor that contributes to the health of the global community is climate change.
-Climate change is the long term rising and/or dropping of temperatures and the deviation of weather patterns over time.
+increasing temperatures is one environmental factor that contributes to the health of the global community.
+Climate change is the long-term rising and/or dropping of temperatures and the deviation of weather patterns over time.
 As a result of climate change, the Canadian Arctic has increased in temperature by three or four degrees.
-As the warming of the Northern Arctic continues, a surplus of water enters the system.
-Whether the surplus is due to rain or melting snow, an increased amount of pathogens enter the fresh water.
+As the warming of the Northern Arctic continues, snow and ice melt, and runoff enters bodies of water, increasing the amount of pathogens that enter the fresh water.

-With increasing weather extreme trends, vector and water-borne diseases, as well as allergies become more prevalent in these conditions.
-These infectious diseases and what accompanies them (mosquitoes, tics etc.) rely upon the environment to spread and survive.
-The reproduction and spread of these diseases are severely affected by weather fluctuations.
+With increasing extreme weather trends, vector and water-borne diseases, as well as allergies become more prevalent.
+These infectious diseases and what spreads them (mosquitoes, tics, etc.) rely upon the environment to reproduce and survive.
+The spread of these diseases is severely affected by weather fluctuations.

-Air pollution is another environmental factor that has been proven to be an influence on health.
-Air pollution has become a more serious issue in recent years as developing nations are experiencing a high birth rate and low death rate.
-The more people that are in these regions means the more resources required to sustain them.
-Air pollution comes in two forms; emission and transmission.
+air pollutants also has an influence on health, and has become a challenging issue over time as developing nations experience higher birth rates and lower death rates.
+An increased population in these regions requires more resources to sustain it.
+Air pollution comes in two forms: emission and transmission.
 These pollutants come from various sources, such as modes of transportation, the burning of fossil fuels, or naturally from the ground.

-Rising sea levels is another environmental factor that affects the health of individuals in a given region.
-One of the reasons why sea levels begin to rise is due to the melting of large glacier ice.
-If the glacier icecaps start melting faster, sea levels will be affected.
-Another way that the sea levels rise is when temperatures increase, the water molecules expands and require more space.
-As sea levels start to rise, the shore line starts to expand.
-In serious situations, this causes people to become environmental refugees.
-As the sea level rises it starts to affect valuable land used for food and other harvesting.
-200 million people is the number of people that are at risk of flooding should the sea level rise 40 cm by the 2080s.
+Rising sea levels also has a large effect on public health, and is caused by the melting of large glacier ice without refreezing.
+If the glacier icecaps start melting at a faster rate, sea levels will continue to rise.
+Additionally, when temperatures increase, water molecules expand and require more space.
+As sea levels rise the shoreline begins to expand and, in serious cases, displaces people causing them to become environmental refugeess.
+Rising sea levels also begin to affect valuable agricultural land used for food and other products.
+Sea levels are predicted to rise by 40cm by the 2080s, which would put 200 million people at risk.